kdmcguire/blog/README.md

 ## View Transitions

-This theme implements a default transition between routes with a fallback for unsupported browsers, visit Astro's [docs](https://docs.astro.build/en/guides/view-transitions/) to learn more.
-To remove it completely, go to `src/layouts/Base.astro` and remove the `<ViewTransitions>` component.
+This theme implements optional support for view transitions.
+Visit `src/site.config.ts` and set `includeViewTransitions` to `true` to include it.
+By setting it to true, a fallback of [none](https://docs.astro.build/en/guides/view-transitions/#fallback-control) is set for unsupported browsers, visit Astro's [docs](https://docs.astro.build/en/guides/view-transitions/) to learn more, view the implementation in `src/layouts/Base.astro`.

+Note: If you set a [named](https://docs.astro.build/en/guides/view-transitions/#naming-a-transition) transition, you may notice an issue with the theme switching button icon disappearing, this is due to an Astro bug with maintaining persistence.
+For a temporary solution this please see [this](https://github.com/chrismwilliams/astro-theme-cactus/pull/139/files) request.

 ## Deploy